zaknbur/zaknbur.github.io/geology/README.md

  *. **[zaknbur.github.io/geology/cv-job-map.html](https://github.com/zaknbur/zaknbur.github.io/blob/master/geology/cv-job-map.html)**

-So no without ado lets
+So no without ado lets Geo-code !

 1. We are now ready to put together the three different components of your of your geological career, which are
     1. Your geocoded work locations in GeoJSON format (done previously by you)